Wisconsin Prep Football Poll

 Here is The Associated Press high school football poll.
-The poll includes first-place votes in parentheses, season record, total points and last week’s ranking, as voted upon by a statewide panel of sports writers.
-Teams are arranged in three divisions of equal size based on current enrollments.
+The poll includes first-place votes in parentheses, season record, total points and last weekís ranking, as voted upon by a statewide panel of sports writers.
+Teams are arranged in three divisions of equal size based on current enrollments

 Large Division